-- 4. 1440-1448 Gordon Street In spite of the maximum density provisions of the High Density Residential designation, the density of residential development on the lands known municipally as 1440-1448 Gordon Street shall not occur at a density of less than 120 units per hectare and shall not exceed a density of 130 units per hectare. - 5.
-30 and 65 Hanlon Creek Boulevard - i) In addition to the uses permitted in the "Industrial" and "Corporate Business Park land use designations, the comer portion comprising approximately 0.965 hectares of the property municipally addressed as 30 Hanlon Creek Boulevard and legally described as Part of Block 2, 61 M -1 7 6, and all of the property municipally addressed as 65 Hanlon Creek Boulevard, legally described as Block 1, 61M-176, being located at the main entrance to the Hanlon Creek Business Park are also permitted to be used for service commercial uses in free standing or multi-tenant buildings provided that such uses are directly related to, associated with and directly supportive of the corporate business park and industrial uses in the Hanlon Creek Business Park.
+9. 30 and 65 Hanlon Creek Boulevard

+- i) In addition to the uses permitted in the "Industrial" and "Corporate Business Park land use designations, the corner portion comprising approximately 0.965 hectares of the property municipally addressed as 30 Hanlon Creek Boulevard and legally described as Part of Block 2, 61M-176, and all of the property municipally addressed as 65 Hanlon Creek Boulevard, legally described as Block 1, 61M-176, being located at the main entrance to the Hanlon Creek Business Park are also permitted to be used for service commercial uses in free standing or multi-tenant buildings provided that such uses are directly related to, associated with and directly supportive of the corporate business park and industrial uses in the Hanlon Creek Business Park.
 The Zoning By-law will establish the appropriate range of service commercial uses which may include: convenience commercial, financial establishment, child care centre, personal service, restaurant, commercial school, hotel, office supply and print shop.
 More intensive highway service commercial type uses and vehicle related uses shall not be permitted. - ii) In addition to the uses permitted in the "Industrial" designation, the lands municipally addressed as 30 Hanlon Creek Boulevard located at the main entrance to the Hanlon Creek Business Park and legally described as Block 2, 61 M -17 6, are also permitted to be used for Office uses in free standing or multi-tenant buildings.

-- In spite of the maximum density provisions of the High Density Residential designation, the net density of residential development on Block Number 121 of draft plan of subdivision 23T-14502 shall not exceed 152 units per hectare. - 7.
-160 Kortright Road West Notwithstanding policy 9.4.4.6 for the Neighbourhood Commercial Centre designation, the existing Neighbourhood Commercial Centre located at Kortright Road and Edinburgh Road shall be permitted to provide an individual retail use of a maximum of 5,200 square metres. - 8.
-435 Stone Road West Notwithstanding the maximum height limitations of the Mixed-use Corridor designation for the lands located at 435 Stone Road West (Stone Road Mall), the maximum height for the property shall be 8 storeys. - 9.
-1077 Gordon St In spite of the maximum density provisions of Subsection 9.4.6.8, residential development may be permitted to a maximum net density of 150 units per hectare. - 10.
-716 Gordon St In spite of the provisions of policies 9.3.5.2 and 9.3.5.3, the minimum height is three (3) storeys and the maximum height is eleven (11) storeys; and the maximum net density is 156 units per hectare and not less than a minimum net density of 100 units per hectare. - Item 70: The purpose of 'Item 70' is to renumber Section 7.18 Silvercreek Junction including Schedule A to policy 9.13.2.5

-Section 7.18 Silvercreek Junction is hereby renumbered to 9.13.2.5

-Item 71: The purpose of 'Item 71' is to renumber and rename Section 9: Implementation to Chapter 10: Implementation and to add a new introductory paragraph.

-Section 9 is hereby renumbered and renamed to Chapter 10 Implementation and the following introductory paragraph is hereby added.
+10. 132 Harts Lane West

+In spite of the maximum density provisions of the High Density Residential designation, the net density of residential development on Block Number 121 of draft plan of subdivision 23T-14502 shall not exceed 152 units per hectare.

+11. 160 Kortright Road West

+Notwithstanding policy 9.4.4.6 for the Neighbourhood Commercial Centre designation, the existing Neighbourhood Commercial Centre located at Kortright Road and Edinburgh Road shall be permitted to provide an individual retail use of a maximum of 5,200 square metres.

+12. 435 Stone Road West

+Notwithstanding the maximum height limitations of the Mixed-use Corridor designation for the lands located at 435 Stone Road West (Stone Road Mall), the maximum height for the property shall be 8 storeys.